-The land will be rezoned to AH-1 and used to construct 100-units of rental family housing.
-The gross density of the Sharps Road development will be approximately 3.5 units per acre.
-Because the rental obligation will be met by units carried forward from Elmwood House and those created in the AH-1A District, all 100 units on Sharps Road will be eligible for another 100 unit bonus credits.
-The 100 units actually built will be evenly distributed among low and moderate-income households, in accordance with COAH guidelines for bedroom and income distribution.
+The land will be rezoned to a new AH-3 District and used to construct 100 units of rental family housing.
+The gross density of the Sharp Road development will be approximately 2.5 units per acre.
+The family rental obligation for the Township is 24 units (half of the total rental obligation which is 25% of the growth share) and the first 24 units of the Sharp Road projects will be utilized to meet that obligation.
+The remaining 76 units (100 - 24) will be eligible for bonus credits.
+The 100 units actually built will be evenly distributed among low and moderate-income households, and will be in accordance with COAH guidelines for bedroom and income distribution.

-The land was purchased with bond financing and Evesham is eligible to reimburse itself for this acquisition from monies already in the Affordable Housing Fund.
+The land will be purchased with a grant from the Department of community Affair's MAC Program or by with bond financing.
+Evesham is eligible to reimburse itself for this acquisition from monies already in the Affordable Housing Fund.
 This is detailed in the Spending Plan.
 It is anticipated that the land will be the only contribution required of the Township.
 The non-profit will fund the construction through state and federal housing grants and by selling housing credits.
 The non-profit will also play an important continuing role in managing the project and screening tenants.
 It will be recalled that tenants will meet the income criteria in Figure 17 and will have to be able to pay no more than 30% of their income towards housing expenses in order to be qualified.

-The plan is summarized in Figure 22 and contains a 25-unit surplus.
+The plan is summarized in Figure 22 and contains a 40-unit surplus.
 This is included due to the uncertainty of accurately predicting the third round obligation through 2014, in light of the required look-backs in Years 3, 5, and 8.
 Any units and credits not required for Round Three will be able to be carried forward to Round Four.